MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch4.md

 ![Lesson4 Chapter3 Step8im](images/Lesson4_Chapter3_step8im.PNG)

 9. To return to the default bounding box visualization, in the inspector panel of the bounding box's object, select the rotation handle prefab and press the delete key, you will now see a bounding box visualization similar to the image below.
+TODO: this only shows up in play mode.

 ![Lesson4 Chapter3 Step9im](images/Lesson4_chapter3_step9im.PNG)

 ### Adding Touch Effects
 In this example, we are going to play a sound effect when you touch an object with your hand.

 1. Add an audio source component to your game object.
 Select the "octa" object in your scene hierarchy.
-In the inspector panel, click the "add component" button, search for and audio source.
+In the inspector panel, click the "add component" button, search for and select "audio source."
 We’ll use this audio source to play a sound effect in a later step.

 >Note: Ensure that the "Octa" object has a box collider on it.

 2. Add the “near interaction touchable” component.
 Click the "Add Component" button in the inspector panel and search for “near interaction touchable.”
 Select it to add the component.
+NOTE: fix screenshot to highlight that we're adding the component, and not just highlighting box collider.

 >Note: Previously we added the “near interaction grabbable.”
 The difference between this and “near interaction touchable” is that the "grabbable" interaction is intended for an object to be grabbed and interacted with.
 The "touchable" component is intended for the object to be touched.
 Both components can be used together for a combination of interactions.